Treatment options for testicular cancer, by type and stage

-Sometimes a few tumors may remain.
+Sometimes a few tumors are left.
 These are most often in the lung or in the retroperitoneal lymph nodes.
 Further treatment at this point depends on the type of cancer.

 If the cancer is resistant to chemo or has spread to many organs, the usual doses of chemo may not always be enough.
 Sometimes the doctor might recommend high-dose chemo followed by a stem cell transplant.
 Patients might also want to consider enrolling in a clinical trial of newer chemo regimens.

 Recurrent germ cell tumors

 Treatment of recurrent germ cell tumors depends on the initial treatment and where the cancer recurs.
 Cancer that comes back in the retroperitoneal lymph nodes can be treated by surgery to remove the nodes (RPLND) if the recurrence is small and if the only surgical treatment given before was orchiectomy.
 Depending on the results of the surgery, chemo may be recommended as well.

 If it looks as if cancer has recurred in a lot of the retroperitoneal lymph nodes or if the cancer has returned elsewhere, chemo is usually recommended.
 This may be followed by surgery.

 If a man’s cancer recurs after chemo or if treatment is no longer working, he will be treated with a different chemo regimen, which typically includes ifosfamide, cisplatin, and either etoposide, paclitaxel, or vinblastine.

 The treatment of testicular cancer that has come back after chemo is not always as effective as doctors would like, so some doctors may advise high-dose chemo followed by a stem cell transplant.
 This may be a better option for some men with recurrent disease, rather than standard chemo.
 (See the section “High-dose chemotherapy and stem cell transplant for testicular cancer” for more information.)
 Clinical trials of newer treatments can also be considered.